momikey/rhea/doc/syntax-notes.md

 ## Return value

-Return values can be inferred in most cases.
+Return types can be inferred in most cases.
 Where they can't, however, you can explicitly specify them.

 ```
 	def lpower [long] { x: integer, y: integer } =